 This recipe can be modified in many ways to suit what you have in your pantry.

-- 1 pound dry beans, sorted (drained canned beans or fresh beans may be used in place of dry)
+- 1 pound dry beans, sorted or 2 15-ounce cans of beans, drained (fresh beans may also be used in place of dry)

 - cold water (for soaking)